Vertexwahn/rules_oidn/README.md

 ## Current status

 Currently, these rules compile on Ubuntu 22.04 (other Linux distributions should also work) and Windows.
-Building on macOS is currently not working.
+Building on macOS does also work with a minior modification.

 The goal of `rules_oidn` is not to reproduce a 1:1 binary compatible library that is equal to a CMake build.
 The focus is on the compilation of a working library that can be used in Bazel projects and is close to the CMake build.